amsontag/starter-hugo-academic/content/event/example/index.md

 be suppressed.
 Our work highlights the urgent need for effective interventions to increase trust and inform the public.'

+references: '[1] A. Sontag, T. Rogers and C. A. Yates, Misinformation can prevent the suppression of epidemics, J. R. Soc.
+Interface, 19:20210668, 2022.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-09-20T19:00:00Z'